DJaderberg/crrw/README.md

 BUILD:

-First run ". ./configure" then "make all"
+First run ". ./configure" (". ./configure_fish" if runnning in the fish shell) then "make all"